How to know when homesickness is something more.

 Understanding what’s going on I often compare teenagers going off to college to young adults being drafted into military service.
 Everything about their life changes—where they sleep, who they live with, what they eat, how their days are structured.
 For some college kids, there isn’t a familiar face in sight on day one.
 For an 18-year-old, that’s a lot of change in one large dose.

 Commuter students face other challenges, like trying to juggle a full-time class schedule with a full- or part-time job, and trying to make new friends when they spend more time off-campus than on.

 “The best years of your life” myth Too many well-meaning adults tell this lie to college freshmen, recalling their own college days through a filtered lens.
-College is hard, whether or not a student lives on campus, and phrases like these can leave a teenager feeling disappointed with his own experience, and himself.
+College is hard, whether or not a student lives on campus, and phrases like these can leave a teenager feeling disappointed with their own experience, and themselves.